 Hi!
-I am Rafael Freitas, a professional bass player and producer with over 10 years of experience.
+I am Rafael Freitas, a professional bass player and producer based in Nashville, TN.
 I work as a session musician locally and online, delivering top quality tracks in any musical style.
-I have played as a support musician for Aaron Spears (Ariana Grande/Usher), Doca Rolim (Skank) and collaborated with many local producers.
+My works include Aaron Spears, Chase Holfelder, Charles Berthoud, NIVEA, Davie504 and many other artists, producers and companies from all around the world.

 Offered Service Quality